 Top row: Chris Smith (MPS OAD), Ralph Gaume, Jim Neff, Hans Krimm, Martin Still, Luke Sollitt, Jonathan Williams, Chris Davis, Ed Ajhar.

-Middle row: Glen Langston, Nigel Sharp, Ashley Zauderer, Matt Benacquista (departed NSF in August 2020), Peter Kurczynski (departed NSF in July 2020), Rich Barvainis (departed NSF in December 2020), Harshal Gupta.
+Middle row: Glen Langston, Nigel Sharp, Ashley Zauderer, Matt Benacquista, Peter Kurczynski (departed NSF in July 2020), Rich Barvainis (departed NSF in December 2020), Harshal Gupta.

 Front row: Donna O'Malley, Liz Pentecost, Ivy Kupec (OLPA).